 Examine your dream job.
 College is a good time to assess your dream jobs and decide if you really want to live those dreams.
 Research your selected occupations.
 This resource provides up-to-date information on salaries, work environments and employment outlook for hundreds of jobs.
 If, after your research, you still want to pursue your dream job, the Handbook also details what sort of training you will need--you could pick your major based on that.

 Explore your options.
 Try reading the major requirements and course descriptions in the catalog.
 If you are having a hard time deciding between 2-3 majors, try circling all the classes within each major that deeply interest you; this could indicate what is most interesting to you.
 It's okay if you still can't figure out what you want to be "when you grow up."
 Sewanee’s liberal arts curriculum encourages you to sample a variety of disciplines.
 In so doing, you may find a class that will spark a passion you didn't even know you had.
 Check out “What can I do with a major in…? for more information about connecting majors with possible careers.

 Get help.
 Sewanee’s academic advisors and Career & Leadership Development offer a treasure trove of resources--from books and assessment tests to the advisors themselves--that many students never even use.
 If you're having trouble choosing a major, gather several perspectives by talking with an advisor and others.

 YOU decide.
 Only you should decide what your major should be.
 It's good to get advice from as many people as possible, but when push comes to shove, it's your life.
 Take control and do what is best for you.

-If you are ready to declare your major, fill out this form, DECLARATION OF PROGRAM OF STUDY, and follow the directions.
 The deadline to declare your major is usually the third Friday in February.